 - Leisurely walk around Lake Toblach

 Today we mix fine mountain scenery with one of the world’s most extraordinary museums.
 We drive west to Corones where we take a cable car to the Messner Mountain Museum, a subterranean museum built on the summit of the Kronplatz plateau (2,275 metres).
-The museum, was designed by Islam’s most famous, and one of the world’s greatest, architects, Zaha Hadid.
-It is one of a number of museums conceived by the German-speaking Italian mountaineer, explorer and author Reinhold Meisner.
+The museum, was designed by one of the world’s greatest contemporary architects, Zaha Hadid.
+It is one of a number of museums conceived by the mountaineer, explorer and author Reinhold Meisner.
 The Museum is dedicated to the history of culture and climbing in the Tyrol.
-It displays the development of modern climbing; how mountain climbers gradually dared to approach the great mountain faces, continuously searching for greater challenges.
-It explores the development of equipment over 250 years, and records the great successes and deadly defeats on the world’s most famous peaks such as the Matterhorn, Cerro Torre and K2.

-We return in the direction of San Candido to enjoy lunch at one of the splendid local restaurants in the area that specialise in locally grown produce.
+Today we enjoy lunch together at one of the splendid local restaurants in the area the Michelin-Starred Tilia in Dobbiaco, that specialises in locally grown produce presented with a contemporary flare.

 Merano - 2 nights